Tel: +44 (0) 7770 923511

 Hi, I'm Pete Downing and I live in Nailsworth, Gloucestershire, UK.

 Photography has enriched my life, giving me a new way of seeing and a constant awareness of light and form that I try to capture in my images.

 It has transported me to extraordinary locations both near and far that I simply wouldn't have experienced if I hadn't been searching for the elusive, fleeting and unique moment that epitomises the best images (I'm still searching and the quest is unlikely to end).
 The joy of standing on a Cumbrian lakeside shore at dawn on a crisp winter morning watching the ever changing light or sitting quietly in a hide for 12 hours (not everyone's cup of tea) anticipating the instant when the azure flash of a kingfisher breaks the surface of a stream are moments of magic that I would have been blissfully unaware of had I not been seduced by the idea of capturing them on camera.

-I have been fortunate enough to travel fairly extensively over recent years and my trip to Arctic has been a recent moment of wonder
+I have been fortunate enough to travel fairly extensively over recent years and my trips to the Arctic and Yellowstone have been recent moments of wonder

 I have met some wonderful photographers whose guidance and advice have motivated me to push through self perceived barriers and make images that I had not thought I could create.
 For anyone taking up photography I cannot emphasise enough the amount that can be learnt from spending time with, listening to, and studying the work of people established in the field, who are always so generous with their knowledge, tips and advice.